 1. Artificial intelligence continues to fight COVID-19

 The COVID-19 pandemic, while in a new stage in 2021, is certainly not over, especially for the healthcare industry.
-Artificial intelligence has been used since the early days of the pandemic in a variety of ways as researchers, governments, health systems and private companies all sought information that would help fight the disease.
+Artificial intelligence has been used since the early days of the pandemic in a variety of ways as researchers, governments, providers and payers all sought information that would help fight the disease.
 Machine learning models were deployed to track the spread and assist patient diagnostics and treatments.
 Intelligent automation using RPA and AI are optimizing hospitals’ vaccinations and testing.
-And of course, AI was used in vaccine development and research and continues to be used against COVID-19 variants.
+And of course, AI was used in vaccine development and research, and continues to be used against COVID-19 variants.1

 As the data continues to accumulate, and the pandemic (hopefully) moves into our rearview mirror, artificial intelligence will help us truly understand the pandemic and its impact.
 Using AI and automation, we can track vaccination results and develop strategies to better combat any future health crises.

-2. AI adoption will grow as health systems work on implementing an enterprise AI strategy
+2. AI adoption will grow as providers and payers work on implementing an enterprise AI strategy

-The pandemic revealed health systems’ need for more advanced technology, especially artificial intelligence and automation, to both fight COVID-19 and improve operations in general.
-Health systems that had some of these technologies in place were able to respond with more agility to 2020’s demands, and leaders now want to invest in solutions that make their operations more efficient and cost-effective.
+The pandemic revealed healthcare organizations’ need for more advanced technology, especially artificial intelligence and automation, to both fight COVID-19 and improve operations in general.
+Both providers and payers that had some of these technologies in place were able to respond with more agility to 2020’s demands, and leaders now want to invest in solutions that make their operations more efficient and cost effective.